 What are activities of daily living?

-Activities of daily living, often called ADLs, are basic daily self-care tasks such as bathing, dressing, grooming, toileting, transferring, walking, and eating.
+Activities of daily living (ADLs) are basic self-care tasks: bathing, dressing, grooming, toileting, transferring, walking, and eating.

 Can caregivers help with bathing and toileting?

-Yes, if those tasks are included in the care plan and the provider is qualified to offer that level of non-medical personal care.
-The details should be discussed during the consultation.
+Yes, when those tasks are included in the care plan and the provider is qualified to offer that level of non-medical personal care.
+We discuss the details during the consultation.

 How is privacy protected during personal care?

-Privacy is protected through clear care instructions, respectful communication, appropriate caregiver matching, and routines that allow the person receiving care to do as much independently as they safely can.
+Through clear care instructions, respectful communication, appropriate caregiver matching, and routines that let the person do as much independently as they safely can.

 Can personal care be combined with companion care?